PicsArt/cppbind/docs/02_first_steps/03_hello_user.rst

     };

 To be able to use this from other languages, you need to create a binding from your C++ library to that language.
-IEGEN is a tool that will help you to achieve that just by adding some extra marks to your C++ codes.
+CppBind is a tool that will help you to achieve that just by adding some extra marks to your C++ codes.

 In the code above, you need to export ``UserInfo`` structure with ``age`` and ``name`` properties and ``Host`` class with its methods.
-To do that, you just need to change your Doxygen comments to include IEGEN instructions and parameters.
+To do that, you just need to change your Doxygen comments to include CppBind instructions and parameters.

-.. _Basic example C++ with IEGEN:
+.. _Basic example C++ with CppBind:

 .. literalinclude:: /../examples/tutorials/hello_user/cxx/hello_user.hpp
    :language: cpp
    :emphasize-lines: 5-7, 13-15, 20-21, 26-27, 32-33, 40-42, 48-50, 55-57, 64-66

-Basically, we have just added **__API__** tag to let IEGEN know what entity needs to be processed and added the instruction **action: gen_method** which tells that a method needs to be generated.
+Basically, we have just added **__API__** tag to let CppBind know what entity needs to be processed and added the instruction **action: gen_method** which tells that a method needs to be generated.
 For the full list of available instructions see :doc:`Generation instructions </05_detailed_info/04_gen_actions>`.

 You can notice the usage of **throws** variable in API comments.
-IEGEN has some required variables on some entities.
+CppBind has some required variables on some entities.
 In this case we have set mandatory **throws** variable on all methods/constructors.
 This requirement is done to assure that user hasn't forgotten to mention about possible exceptions that entity can throw.
 More details can be found :doc:`here </03_get_started/05_exception_handling>`.